 Federally Insured Loans.
 Students enrolled or accepted for enrollment at Indiana University may obtain low-cost insured loans from private commercial lenders.
 If a student's adjusted family income is less than \$15,000 per year, the federal government pays the entire interest charge up to 7 percent a year while the student is in school.

-The student pays the 7 percent during the repayment period.
-The maximum amount available under this loan is \$1,000 for undergraduate students and \$1,500 for graduate students during an academic year.
+The student pays the 7 percent during the repayment period which begins nine months after the borrower ceases to be at least a part-time student.
+The amount available under this loan averages \$1,500 for the academic year, the maximum being \$2,500 during a 12 month period.

 Veterans.
 The School is approved for aid under the G.I.
 Bill and the War Orphans Education Program.
 Financial aid is available to veterans under government benefits of public laws.
-Requests for information should be addressed to the Office of Veterans Affairs, Cavanaugh Hall, Room 347, IUPUI, 925 West Michigan Street, Indianapolis, Indiana 46202.
+Requests for information should be addressed to the Office of Veterans Affairs, IUPUI, 946 West Vermont Street, Indianapolis, Indiana 46202.

 Military Services.
-Students may apply to the armed service for appointments in the Army Student Nurse Program or in the Navy Nurse Corps Candidate Program when within 24 months of completing requirements for the degree.
+Students may apply to the armed service for appointments in the Army Student Nurse Program or in the Navy Nurse Corps Candidate Program when within 24 months of completing requirements for the baccalaureate degree.